 Blowing Rock in North Carolina is a tiny but adorable town that has a lot to offer.
-Some of the best things to do in Blowing Rock during your mountain escape are to explore the legend of the Blowing Rock, hike Cone Park and make excursions on the Blue Ridge Parkway.
-Blowing Rock has all you need for a great stay in the peaceful mountain setting.
+The best things to do in Blowing Rock include to explore the legend of the Blowing Rock, hike Cone Park and of course to drive the renowned Blue Ridge Parkway.
+Blowing Rock with its peaceful mountain setting has all you need for a great time.

 The blowing rock that gave name to the village

 At the southern end of Blowing Rock you find the legendary cliff, the Blowing Rock.
 Its formation is extraordinary and it offers beautiful views of the surroundings, unusual wind gusts that cause the snow to fall from below in the winter and even a romantic legend that has lasted for hundreds of years.
 And to visit the mythical rock is definitely one of the best things to do in Blowing Rock.

 The Blowing Rock reaches out from the other parts of the mountain over the gorge below.
 At about 3,000 feet (900 m) above John’s River Gorge the overlook is truly captivating and a great place to visit in Blowing Rock.